 For over 40 years, the legal and medical team of Janet, Janet & Suggs has championed those impacted by the errors of healthcare professionals, achieving hundreds of millions of dollars in record-breaking verdicts and settlements for our clients.
 Our experienced attorneys and network of expert witnesses will help you find your way through the complex process of your medical malpractice case to seek justice and fair compensation for your injuries:

 - Conduct an in-depth investigation of the circumstances of your injury to find out when negligence occurred.

 - Carefully review medical records and treatments you are receiving to determine the severity of your injury and all of the ways it affects you on a daily basis.

 - Consult medical experts if necessary to prove the injury could have only been caused by negligence.

 - Determine a fair amount of compensation to cover all physical, financial and emotional damages from your injury.

 - Negotiate with insurance companies and lawyers for the other side if they offer to settle.

 - Take your case to trial if we do not receive a fair settlement offer, given your medical expenses and other damages caused by your injury.

 - Charge no legal fees unless your claim has a favorable outcome through a settlement or courtroom verdict.

-The personal injury attorneys at JJS have recovered millions in compensation for victims of negligence, including medical malpractice, and we operate on a contingency fee basis, meaning we collect no fees until we win your case.
+The personal injury attorneys at JJS have recovered millions in compensation for victims of negligence, including medical malpractice, and we operate on a contingency fee basis, meaning we collect no fees unless your case is won.
 Contact us today for a free, no-obligation case review.